-- The first part presents the remuneration system for members of the Management Board and Supervisory Board, as approved and adopted by the Company's Annual Shareholders' Meeting of May 26, 2021. - The second part, from page 14 onward, contains the actual Remuneration Report for the Management Board and Supervisory Board and complies with the requirements of section 162 AktG.
+- The first part presents the remuneration system for members of the Management Board and Supervisory Board, as approved and adopted by the Company's Annual Shareholders' Meeting of May 26, 2021 and is applicable for the financial year 2022.. - The second part, from page 14 onward, contains the actual Remuneration Report for the Management Board and Supervisory Board and complies with the requirements of section 162 AktG.